 Where appropriate, students will be provided with and instructed on the correct use of personal protective clothing and equipment (PPE) and its use will be enforced.

 The employer will notify the parents/guardian and School, by telephone and as soon as practicable, of any accident, of any case of ill health or any other incident which relates to the student’s work placement.
 When appropriate, the employer will comply with the provisions of the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995.
 The employer will have access to adequate first aid facilities as required under the Health and Safety (First Aid Regulations 1981).

 The employer will arrange for Employer’s Liability Insurance, Public Liability and Motor Vehicle Insurance (where applicable) and will confirm that the student is covered by each policy.
 The employer will accept, or insure against liability for loss, damage or injury caused to or by the student, whilst on work placement, to the employer’s property (material damage), other employees or third parties, in the same way as for paid employees.
 The employer will notify their insurer of student participation in work experience.

 The employer is responsible for the welfare of the student during a work placement and is aware of child protection issues, particularly responsibility under the Criminal Justice and Court Service Act 2000 to disclose the names of individuals who are disqualified from working with children, where known to them.

 Priory Woods School & Arts College staff will monitor the placement progress of our students.
 Students attending their placement within our school are the responsibility of their establishment and they will follow their own procedures to monitor the progress of the placement.

-Priory Woods School & Arts College agrees to observe all relevant current legislation, in particular that relating to Health and Safety, and legislation in respect of Sex Discrimination, Race Relations, Disability and the Children Act & Safeguarding .
+Priory Woods School & Arts College agrees to observe all relevant current legislation, in particular that relating to Health and Safety, and legislation in respect of Sex Discrimination, Equality and Discrimination, Race Relations, Disability and the Children Act & Safeguarding .